MaximeLionel/csapp/3_6 Control.md

 }
 ```
 * This code makes use of **support provided by gcc for jump tables**, as an extension to the C language.
-* The array `jt` contains seven entries, each of which is the address of a block of code.
+* The array `jt` contains 7 entries, each of which is the address of a block of code.
 * These locations are defined by labels in the code and indicated in the entries in `jt` by code pointers, consisting of the labels prefixed by `&&`.
 	* `&&` - in GCC, `&&label` is a way to get the address of a label.
 * The compiler first shifts the range to between 0 and 6 by subtracting 100 from n, creating a new program variable that we call `index` in our C version.
 	* treating `index` as an unsigned value.
 * It can therefore test whether index is outside of the range 0–6 by testing whether it is greater than 6.
-* There are five distinct locations to jump to, based on the value of index.
+* There are 5 distinct locations to jump to, based on the value of index.
 * The key step in executing a switch statement is to access a code location through the jump table.
-This occurs in line 16 in the C code, with a goto statement that references the jump table `jt`.
+This occurs in line 16 in the C code, with a `goto` statement that references the jump table `jt`.
-* Our C code declares the jump table as an array of seven elements, each of which is a pointer to a code location.
+* Our C code declares the jump table as an array of 7 elements, each of which is a pointer to a code location.
 These elements span values 0–6 of index, corresponding to values 100–106 of n.
-Observe that the jump table handles duplicate cases by simply having the same code label (loc_D) for entries 4 and 6, and it handles missing cases by using the label for the default case (loc_def) as entries 1 and 5.
+Observe that the jump table handles duplicated cases by simply having the same code label (loc_D) for entries 4 and 6, and it handles missing cases by using the label for the default case (loc_def) as entries 1 and 5.

 ### Assembly Code
 ```z80